 Grand Seiko is the revered high-end arm of Seiko.
 Since 1960, they’ve been making beautiful timepieces, each one touched only by a master watchmaker.
-The Eichi II, released in 2014, is unique among Grand Seikos, and not just because its case is pure platinum.
-Its milky dial is made of porcelain; its movement is the lauded Spring Drive; its dial markers are hand-painted and its hands are perfectly blued.
-Together, it’s so simplistic and beautiful that if you didn’t know what you were looking at, you might miss it.
+In 2020, the brand marked the 60th anniversary of the first Grand Seiko with a recreation of that very watch rendered in several different precious metal versions — including this one in platinum.
+It’s so simplistic and beautiful that if you didn’t know what you were looking at, you might miss its specialness.

 Case Material: 950 platinum